 Do you want the best LLC money can buy?
 Outside of the United States, the Caribbean island of Nevis offers superior protection to any U.S. LLC.
 It is extremely difficult to get a charging order against an LLC.
 Even if someone does manage to get a charging order, it falls off after three years; as opposed to 20 years in the U.S. An asset protection strategy that includes an international LLC and offshore trust with offshore bank account is nearly impenetrable.

 The LLC manager is compelled by the charging order to give to the creditor any distributions (except a salary) that is supposed to go to the debtor-member, once the manager decides to issue a distribution.
 But the charging order cannot actually force the LLC manager to issue a distribution to the debtor-member.
-And since the creditor is not entitled to the debtor-member’s control or ownership rights, he or she cannot vote to change the LLC manager’s decision.
-At the same time, distributions to other LLC members can continue as usual, since a charging order only affects the distribution earmarked for the debtor-member.
+The creditor is not entitled to the debtor-member’s control or ownership rights.
+Thus, he or she cannot vote to change the LLC manager’s decision.
+At the same time, distributions to other LLC members can continue as usual.
+This is because a charging order only affects the distribution earmarked for the debtor-member.

 It is a different story if you formed a corporation instead of an LLC and a creditor wins a judgement against a stockholder.
 With corporate stock, you may suddenly find yourself facing an unwanted individual (the judgement creditor) across a boardroom table.
 This is because it is possible for a creditor to obtain ownership of a debtor-stockholder’s stock.
 For all intents and purposes, they become part-owner of an incorporated entity.
 The creditor will be entitled to the debtor-stockholder’s share of the company profits and can participate as fully as he or she cares to in the management of the corporation.
 If by some chance, a creditor garners a majority of the corporate stocks, even just 51 percent, he or she can force the sale of the company’s assets to satisfy the debt of the debtor-stockholder.